 Whether you’re spending Valentine’s Day with your loved one or having dinner with friends, standing out on the most romantic day of the year is the perfect excuse to up your makeup game.
 One of the most important things to remember on Valentine’s Day is that your natural beauty and confidence should shine through so don’t wait until the night before the day to start your beauty prep countdown.

-While booking spa appointments a few days before is recommended there are a few beauty tricks you can try at home.
+While booking spa appointments a few days before is recommended, it's not always an option so here are a few beauty tricks you can try at home.

 Touchable Skin.
 Drink plenty of water as soon as possible before the day to clear your skin.
 Give yourself a facial, exfoliate your face and body.
-Don’t forget to moisturize and wear sunscreen to avoid looking sunburnt on the day.
+Don’t forget to moisturize and wear sunscreen (especially if you're in summer) to avoid looking sunburnt on the day.

 Healthy Diet.
 A healthy glowing complexion relies heavily on what you eat.
 From wrinkle-fighting antioxidants in fruits and vegetables to hydrating healthy fats in fish, food is just as important to your skin as it is to your waistline.